 NATIVE JOLLOF RICE

-The Nigerian Native Jollof Rice is an easy dish to assemble and worth making any time of the year.
+Just like any other Nigerian Rice recipes, Native Jollof Rice is an easy dish to assemble and worth making any time of the year.
 I will be happy to know how it goes when you give it a try.

 Watch how to make it – Native Jollof Rice